• CLASSIC IWINDSURF

 the highest 1/10 of the wave spectrum.

-early part of next week.
+sunday through early next week.

 lake huron from 5nm east of mackinac bridge to presque isle lt